 Now George was stating the above in the context of velocity, but if you read his forward to the book, Software Development Metrics, you will see that he applies that statement more broadly to any metric.

-In my experience, individuals who grasp at code coverage are under pressure from people who understand managing risk more than they understand managing software development.
-Which presents two issues: 1) dealing with the reality these people and 2) how to measure the effectiveness of your unit testing.
+In my experience, individuals who grasp at a desire for increased code coverage are under pressure from people who understand managing risk more than they understand managing software development.
+Which presents two issues: 1) dealing with the reality of these people (and the reality that you usually can’t ignore them) and 2) how to measure the effectiveness of your unit testing.

-Now let’s move onto something a bit more useful, how do we measure the effectiveness of your unit testing?
+Now let’s move onto something a bit more useful, if we can’t use code coverage to measure the effectiveness of our unit testing, then what can we use?
 Let’s try the 5 whys technique and see where it takes us.

 - Why do I want 100% unit test coverage?
 Because unit tests are good.
-They help me with simple design, understand requirements, form a regression test suite, increase my mpg, give me confidence in my builds, etc.
+They help me create a simple design, understand requirements, form a regression test suite, increase my mpg, give me confidence in my builds, etc.

 - Ok, maybe I asked the wrong question.
 Why do I want to deploy more frequently?
 Good things happen when I deploy more frequently, most importantly my feedback loops shorten and I accelerate learning.